Internal Family Systems Model: Theoretical foundations and distinctions

-Parts
+The Self and parts

 IFS posits that the mind is made up of multiple parts, and underlying them is a person's core or true Self.
 Like members of a family, a person's inner parts can take on extreme roles or subpersonalities.
 Each part has its own perspective, interests, memories, and viewpoint.
 A core tenet of IFS is that every part has a positive intent, even if its actions are counterproductive or cause dysfunction.
 There is no need to fight with, coerce, or eliminate parts; the IFS method promotes internal connection and harmony to bring the mind back into balance.